lopezdsr/sql-query/activity.md

 # Activity Tracker events

-Use the IBM® Cloud Activity Tracker service to track how users and applications interact with IBM® Cloud Object Storage.
+Use the IBM® Cloud Activity Tracker service to track how users and applications interact with IBM® Cloud SQL Query.

 The IBM Cloud Activity Tracker service records user-initiated activities that change the state of a service in IBM Cloud.
 For more information, see [Getting started with Activity Tracker](https://console.bluemix.net/docs/services/cloud-activity-tracker/index.html#getting-started-with-cla).